Agriculture in Kentucky

+Workers spreading (harvesting) hemp in a Kentucky hemp field circa 1895.

 Kentucky is an agricultural producer in the United States.
 Value of agricultural products was $5 billion in 2012, of which slightly less than half was crops.
 Crops grown in the state include corn, soybeans, hay, wheat and tobacco.
 Historically, hemp has been a cash crop in the state (see hemp in Kentucky).
 Finished agricultural products produced in the state include Kentucky bourbon and Kentucky wine.

 Agricultural regions

 Kentucky's bluegrass region contains the state's best farmland.
 By contrast, the agricultural potential of the Knobs region (which borders the Bluegrass region) is limited because of its inferior soil and steep topography.

 The Pennyrile is also a productive agricultural region.

 Agriculture in Kentucky's economy

 In Kentucky, farm employment makes up an estimated 0.7% of total employment, and the agricultural sector accounts for about 2% of Kentucky's GDP.
 Agriculture as a percentage of the state's GDP has declined over time; in 1963 agriculture accounted for an estimated 5% of the state's GDP.
 In 2007, the state had 85,260 farms; by 2012, this number had declined to 77,064.
 In 2013, the average market value of agricultural products per farm in Kentucky was $65,755.